pandora-mccme/LaTeX-numbers/README.md

   -D,--debug               Write changes to another file (debug mode)
 ```

+Dictionary contains regular expressions (usually simple) for LaTeX commands with arguments.
+It support annotation line comments in Haskell syntax.

 **Disclaimer**

 This script is not an excuse to forget habitual techniques of page making.
 It should be used at the end of the process to ensure everything is ok.
 And it is an excuse not to make edits if they're in numbers only.